logos-co/nomos-specs/carnot/spec.md

+# Background / Rationale / Motivation

+ The Carnot protocol is designed to be elastic, responsive, and provide fast finality Elastic scalability allows the protocol to operate effectively with both small and large networks All nodes in the Carnot network participate in the consensus of a block Optimistic responsiveness enables the protocol to operate quickly during periods of synchrony and honest leadership There is no block generation time in Carnot, allowing for fast finality Carnot avoids the chain reorg problem, making it compatible with PoS schemes This enhances the robustness of the protocol, making it a valuable addition to the ecosystem of consensus protocols

 # Carnot Specification
 This is the pseudocode specification of the Carnot consensus algorithm.
 In this specification we will omit any cryptographic material, block validity and proof checks.
 A real implementation is expected to check those before hitting this code.